On the origin of the discrepancy between the expected and observed results at KamLAND

+The partial experimental studies of the optical properties of the liquid scintillator described above, as well as a liquid scintillator consisting of $80\% $ dodecane, $20\%$ pseudocumentum, 1~2g/l PPO and 0.1 g/l BisMSB, has been performed by Tajima \cite{8} and aimed first of all at clarifying the practical question of choosing between these two types of liquid scintillators on the basis of the best transparency.
+The emission spectrum of PPO, dissolved in a mixture of dodecane and pseudocumene, has been investigated at the exciting light wavelength 300 nm.
+It has been established that it extends from 340 to about 500 nm and has a maximum at 370 nm.
+The average length of the emitted light $\bar{\lambda}$ is equal to

+The fact that the choice of the energy of exciting quanta can influence the PPO emission spectrum is confirmed by the following example.
+Thus, in the works \cite{11}, \cite{12}, the emission spectrum of PPO dissolved in pseudocumene is given at the wavelength of the exciting light equal to 267 nm.
+It has a shape that is somewhat different from the spectrum shape of \cite{8}.

-The transparency $T$ of liquid scintillator consisting of dodecane ($80\%$), pseudocumene ($20\%$) and PPO with the concentration of 2g/l (greater than in KamLAND), when the light passes the distance $L = 1.75$ m, was found by Tajimi \cite{10} for five values of light wavelength $\lambda$, and these values are out of a considerable part of the emission spectrum of PPO.
+The transparency $T$ of the liquid scintillator consisting of dodecane ($80\%$), pseudocumene ($20\%$) and PPO with the concentration of 2g/l (that is greater than in KamLAND), when the light passes the distance $L = 1.75$ m, was found by Tajimi \cite{8} for five values of the light wavelength $\lambda$, and these values are out of a considerable part of the emission spectrum of PPO.
 The attenuation length $\Lambda$ of light, found by the formula

-is described with significantly different values in table 4.5 and figure 4.21 of work \cite{10}, that causes both bewilderment, and disarray.
+is described with significantly different values in table 4.5 and figure 4.21 of the work \cite{8}.
 Using the transparency values from table 4.5, we find that the attenuation lengths in the table correspond to the light path $L = 1.25$ m, which nowhere appears in the text, and the attenuation lengths in the figure correspond to the declared distance $L = 1.75$ m.
+In the following, we use only the data in figure 4.21, which also show a better transparency of the scintillator.
 Denote by $\eta(\lambda)$ the fraction of PPO emitted photons with wavelengths smaller than $\lambda$.
-Then the results of Tajimi and their consequences can be written in the form of five sets, each containing four elements $\{\lambda$, $\Lambda$ from the table ($\Lambda$ from the picture), $\eta(\lambda)\}$: $\{$386 nm, 7.5 m (5.3 m), 0.58$\}$; $\{$406 nm, 10.7 m (7.6 m), 0.79$\}$; $\{$421 nm, 14.5 m (10.3 m), 0.89$\}$; $\{$446 nm, 18.6 m (13.3 m), 0.97$\}$; $\{$470 nm, 21.3 m (15.2 m), 1.0$\}$.
-On the basis of these results, taking into account figure 4.21 (table 4.5), we have calculated an approximate ratio of the intensities of fluorescent signals reaching some detecting photomultiplier tube, which originate from the point $A$ of the fiducial volume (with radius 6 m), that is the nearest to the tube, from its center $O$ and from the point $B$, that is the farthest from the tube, and have found: $I_{A}:I_{O}:I_{B} = 1:0.38:0.21$ ($I_{A}:I_{O}:I_{B} = 1:0.29:0.13$).
-Such a ratio indicates, for example, that, at any energy calibration, a significant signal fraction connected with $\gamma$-quanta from neutron capture will be beyond the registration window between 1.8 and 2.6 MeV mentioned already, and another signal fraction will be below the registration threshold.
+Then the results of Tajimi and their consequences can be written in the form of five sets, each containing three elements $\{\lambda$, $\Lambda$, $\eta(\lambda)\}$: $\{$386 nm, 7.5 m, 0.56$\}$; $\{$406 nm, 10.7 m, 0.79$\}$; $\{$421 nm, 14.5 m, 0.89$\}$; $\{$446 nm, 18.6 m, 0.97$\}$; $\{$470 nm, 21.3 m, 0.99$\}$.